 What to Bring

 - Clothing: It’s important to wear loose, or comfortable clothing that will be easy to move around in.
 This helps us better assess and treat you.
-Leave the jeans and skirts at home!
-Ladies or those with long hair: Please remember to bring a hair tie handy, but be prepared to remove it and any other pins or clips.
+Please avoid jeans and skirts.
+For those with long hair: Have a hair tie handy, but be prepared to remove it and any other pins or clips.

-- Perfumes/Scents: In order to respect sensitivities of other patients after you, please do not wear any perfumes, colognes, or scented lotions/oils that day until after your appointment.
+- Perfumes/Scents: In order to respect the sensitivities of other patients after you, please do not wear any perfumes, colognes, or scented lotions/oils/hair products that day until after your appointment.

 - Doctor’s Prescription for PT: Maryland is a Direct Access State, which means that no doctor referral or prescription is needed to start therapy.
 However, a prescription may be required by your insurance company if you intend to seek reimbursement from them.
 In this case, it is your responsibility to obtain this prescription from your doctor.
 If you have a script/prescription from a doctor, we ask that you provide us with a copy so that we’re on the same page.

 What is Osteopathic Manual Therapy/bodywork like?

 We listen to the tissues in the body.
 We assess where in the body the tensions/restrictions are most significant, and base the treatment plan off of that.
 We do this with gentle palpation, and not our assumptions of what part of the body might be most “at fault”.
 Everything inside us is connected, and everything is important.
 We trust what the body has to say.

 Treatment is very gentle, and with minimal force.
 For many first-timers, it feels like nothing is happening at all.
 Others may feel significant changes occurring in their body in that moment.
 Everyone is different.